regiCesar21/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-## The support of Apache SOAP 2.2 has been removed.
+### Removed Support for Apache SOAP 2.2
 - **Date:** 2023-Dec-4
 - **JIRA Ticket:** [LPS-164220](https://liferay.atlassian.net/browse/LPS-164220)

-### What changed?
+#### What changed?

-This change was made to address vulnerabilities in outdated libraries that are no longer maintained.
+Support was removed for Apache Soap 2.2 and its libraries.
+This change was made to address vulnerabilities in libraries that are no longer maintained.

-### Who is affected?
+#### Who is affected?

-This will affect you if you are using SOAP web service
+This affects anyone using SOAP web services.

-### How should I update my code?
+#### How should I update my code?

-Move soap services to JSON Web Services
+Move from SOAP services to JSON Web Services.

-### Why was this change made?
+#### Why was this change made?

-Apache SOAP is no longer maintained and will not receive any updates
+Apache SOAP is no longer maintained and will not receive further updates.

 ---------------------------------------